 I can count on the client’s response coming in one of two forms, the first and by far the most favorable response is that the company has a very good safety record and above average CSA scores.
 The usual reaction to my receiving this information is to ask how they are leveraging their efforts and results.
 I will admit that this is a bit of a trap in that I usually do social media reconnaissance ahead of the call, and if they had been leveraging their safety results, I would have congratulated them for their efforts at the beginning our conversation on the subject.

-Let me state very clearly that if you’re a company with a very good safety record and your not flaunting this fact in everything you’re putting out in your communications strategy, then you are seriously missing the boat.
+Let me state very clearly that if you’re a company with a very good safety record and you’re not flaunting this fact in everything you’re putting out in your communications strategy, then you are seriously missing the boat.
 A good safety record cannot be bought, and you can only slide on good luck for so long the only way to achieve good results is through diligence dedication and making sure you do the right things right, and it is usually a cultural cornerstone of all successful companies.
 Anyone out there who does not think that truck drivers and owner-operators do not care about the safety record of your company has their head in the sand; it is the second layer of Maslow’s Hierarchy of needs and is paramount to an effective retention and recruitment strategy.

 The second response I get is that the company has had some issues and has started to focus on getting its CSA scores and safety results inline.
 Although not the most favorable situation also has value by the company deciding to draw a line in the sand on the safety issue and you can also use the situation as a bellwether moment for turning the corner on the driver retention numbers.